prism-break/prism-break/README.md

     "i18n-whonix-desc": "Your fantastic translation here.",

-## CSS editing
+## CSS & JS editing

-Please do not edit the `screen.css` file directly, but instead edit the `.stylus` files found in `assets/styl/`.
-To compile the Stylus code into CSS, you'll need to run this terminal command from the project root:

-    stylus -w -c assets/styl/screen.styl -o assets/css -u ~/local/node/lib/node_modules/nib

-If you don't have the [Stylus](http://learnboost.github.io/stylus/) package just install it (along with the [nib](http://visionmedia.github.io/nib/)) extension `npm`:
+Please edit the files in the `src` directory, not `lib`.
+This project relies on Grunt for CSS and JS concatenation and minification.

+    # Install Grunt

-    npm install -g stylus nib
+    npm install -g grunt-cli

+    # Watch for changes

+    grunt watch

 ## License